Backed by Science. Rigorous testing. Real results.

 A dispersion study under EN 17272 measured how evenly the chemistry reaches a surface when applied.
 Against Staphylococcus aureus (ATCC 6538) on stainless steel at a 10-minute dwell, it achieved a ≥5-log reduction at every test zone, meeting the protocol's acceptance criteria.

-| Challenge level | 7.3 × 10⁶ CFU / coupon |
+Challenge level7.3 × 10⁶ CFU / coupon

 Source · Eagle Science-Based Solutions · Protocol PR-21049 · testing 03/14/2022 · approved 03/25/2022

-Reporting note: these are CFU-based microbiological challenge tests (not ATP), so log-reduction figures against named organisms are reported as the laboratory measured them.
+These are CFU-based microbiological challenge tests (not ATP), so log-reduction figures against named organisms are reported as the laboratory measured them.

 Independent residual study